Edward Gorey: Legacy

-The opening titles of the PBS series Mystery! are based on Gorey's art, in an animated sequence co-directed by Derek Lamb.
+The opening titles of the PBS series Mystery! were original art by Gorey, in an animated sequence co-directed by Derek Lamb.

 In the last few decades of his life, Gorey merchandise became quite popular, with stuffed dolls, cups, stickers, posters, and other items available at malls around the United States.
 In 2002, a book of his interviews entitled Ascending Peculiarity: Edward Gorey on Edward Gorey was released by author Karen Wilkin.

 In 2007, The Jim Henson Company announced plans to produce a feature film based on The Doubtful Guest to be directed by Brad Peyton.
 No release date was given and there has been no further information since the announcement.
 The project was later announced again in 2021, with it now also being produced by Amblin Entertainment.

 The online journal Goreyesque publishes artwork, stories, and poems in the spirit of Edward Gorey's work.
 The journal is co-sponsored by the Department of Creative Writing at Columbia College Chicago and Loyola University Chicago.
-Goreyesque was launched in tandem with the Chicago debut of two Gorey collections: Elegant Enigmas: The Art of Edward Gorey and G is for Gorey.
+Goreyesque was launched in tandem with the Chicago debut of two Gorey collections: Elegant Enigmas: The Art of Edward Gorey and G Is for Gorey.
 The collections were shown at the Loyola University Museum of Art (LUMA) in Chicago, Illinois from February 15 to June 15, 2014.
 Goreyesque features the work of both emerging talents and seasoned professionals, such as writers Sam Weller and Joe Meno.

+In 2018, Seattle based cartoonist Marc Palm illustrated "The Gashlygun Tinies" for the October issue of Mad Magazine.
+Palm drew direct inspiration from Gorey's work "The Gashlycrumb Tinies" for this comic strip style parody riffing directly on Gorey's macabre illustration style and dark storyline.
+While the original work by Gorey lists in alphabetical order a string of horrible deaths of young children from A-Z; in this more recent parody version, Marc Palm uses Gorey's intricate black and white line-work heavy illustrative style and works alongside comedy writer Matt Cohen who applies Gorey's iconic poetically alliterative narrative framework as a commentary on gun violence and school shootings.